Click to Skip Ahead

 Final Thoughts

-The Gotland Rabbit has been known to make an excellent pet, but due to their rarity and originally being wild, it’s not likely that you’ll have the chance to own one.
+The Gotland Rabbit has been known to make an excellent pet, but due to their rarity and originally being wild, it is not likely that you’ll have the chance to own one.
 They are also exceedingly rare, even in Sweden.
 All Gotland Rabbits must be registered with the Gotland Rabbit Society, and the only way to register one of these rabbits is for them to be descended from officially registered rabbits.

 We hope that the rabbit breeders in Sweden keep breeding the Gotland.
 The world is definitely a better place with them in it!

-Featured Image Credit: LNbjors, Shutterstock
+Featured Image Credit By: LNbjors, Shutterstock